kazumov/joan-maid-of-orleans/README.md

 Poems from the rock opera "Joan The Maid of Orleans".

-English translaton/interpretation of the rock opera "White Crow" by Rybchinsky and Tatarchenko.
+The repository consists of the English interpretation of the lyrics from the rock opera "White Crow".

 Index: